meganclapinski25/frameworks-web_components/README.md

 # Web Components Design System

-A collection of reusable, framework-agnostic web components built with vanilla JavaScript and integrated with the ACS Design System (ACSD) framework.
+A collection of reusable, framework-agnostic web components built with vanilla JavaScript and integrated with a universal CSS design system framework.

 ## Overview